Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

    - ✅ Assignment statements, unary/binary expressions, compound operators, control-flow statements, and function declarations now normalise into Pine AST nodes with location metadata and regression coverage.
    - Backfill remaining expression coverage (array/map constructors, anonymous functions, namespace literals) and ensure tuple patterns work in nested assignment/return positions.
    - ✅ Recovery fixtures now cover indentation edge cases, dangling `else` branches, newline-separated expressions, and unterminated constructs so Monaco parsing remains resilient.
-   - ✅ Implemented the staged `repeat ... until` loops; continue with compiler annotations and null-coalescing helper syntax so the Chevrotain grammar matches the outstanding fixtures and Monaco feature backlog.
+   - ✅ Implemented the staged `repeat ... until` loops and compiler annotations; continue with null-coalescing helper syntax so the Chevrotain grammar matches the outstanding fixtures and Monaco feature backlog.
    - Profile large scripts under the shared parser instance to confirm the recovery configuration does not introduce unacceptable overhead or memory growth.

 2. **Flip the AST Pipeline on by Default**